Cognism Pricing Review 2026: Platinum, Diamond, and What You Actually Pay

 Does Cognism offer a free trial or free plan?

 No. Cognism does not offer a free plan or a traditional free trial.
-The closest option is a 25-lead sample that lets you evaluate data quality before committing.
+The closest option is a limited lead sample (historically 25 leads) that lets you evaluate data quality before committing.
 All paid plans require an annual contract with upfront payment.
 There is no monthly billing option.

 Is Cognism better for US or European markets?